Scolty Hill - One woman’s triumph over an ‘easy to moderate’ hill trail

 “Come on, the view will be worth it,” he declared as he skipped ahead.

-I was feeling quite proud of myself as we made our way down, even though my legs shook with every step.
+By the time we started down the hill, my legs shook with every step, but I began to feel moderately good about myself.
 Then I saw something that made my blood run cold.

 A dude was jogging up the steep path.